hellicott/codemanship/README.md

 ## Stock Manager
 __Buy CD__
-1. /payment accepted and CD in stock
+1. Payment accepted and CD in stock
-2. /payment rejected
+2. Payment rejected
-3. /not in stock
+3. Not in stock
-4. /neither
+4. Neither

 __Search for CD__
 1. In catalogue